 It is a good idea to put litter trays in a room such as a laundry with a child gate across the door when your children are babies or toddlers to keep them away from the trays, this also guarantees that your cat can go to the toilet without being disturbed.

-Children (and adults) can catch a number of diseases from cats.
+Children (and adults) can catch several diseases from cats.
 While many of these infections are rare, they do occur.

 - Cat scratch disease